edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 _Share, adapt, and attribute please!_
 ***

-##Overarching Goal
+## Overarching Goal
 * This tutorial will contribute towards developing of **computing literacy**

-##Learning Objectives
+## Learning Objectives
 *	Understand what the shell is, how to access it from your computer, and how to use it.
-*	Navigate in around in a Unix file system to view and manipulate files
+*	Navigate around a Unix file system to view and manipulate files

 ***

 # Using The Shell

-Paul's test edit

 ## Objectives